rodrigo-frausino/rodrigo-frausino.github.io/_posts/2025-07-07-Fibonnaci_combinatorics.md

 To inaugurate this blog, let's begin with a concise yet insightful topic: the Fibonacci Sequence.

-This post is based in a book called Proofs the Really Count[^1].
+This post is based in a book called Proofs that Really Count[^1].

 [^1]: __Proofs that Really Count__ - Arthur Benjamin and Jennifer Quinn.